MrVantes/BookShelf/README.md

 # 📚 BookShelf

 A modern website to showcase books from 'https://github.com/benoitvallon/100-best-books/blob/master/books.json'.
-Built with Next.js and TypeScript, featuring a responsive design and Google Books API integration for book covers.
+Built with Next.js and TypeScript, featuring a responsive design and Google Books API integration for book covers if github fails to provide.

 ## 🚀 Deployed to Vercel